robaimes/module-checkout-designs/README.md

 ```

 ### Step 3: Select design
+Your design should now show up as an option in the system configuration below:

-* `Sales -> Checkout -> Design / Layout -> Checkout Design`
+`Sales -> Checkout -> Design / Layout -> Checkout Design`

-    * Currently, this supports changes per store.
-Further improvements can be made in the future
+Currently, this supports changes per website or per store, but further improvements can be made in the future.